ml-archive/blog/source/_posts/2016-11-08-Vapor-setup.md

 ### What's next

 So as you could see it's pretty easy to get up running with Vapor and basic stuff.
-In the next blog post I will add on a MySQL database and show how you CRUD objects.
+In the next blog post, I will add on a MySQL database and show how you CRUD objects.
 (If you have followed this tutorial then it's only a small amount of lines of code that needs to be added).
-Sign up to the blog to make sure you get the latests tutorials and tech posts from our engeniering team.
+Sign up to the blog to make sure you get the latest tutorials and tech posts from our engineering team.